ruxbo/automating-librewolf-updates-on-macos/README.md

+# My LibreWolf Auto-Updater

+## Background
+As an "old dog" learning new tricks in Linux, I found myself getting tired of the repetitive task of manually updating LibreWolf.
+This project is a result of my experimentation with macOS's `launchd` and shell scripting to create a seamless, automated updater.
+I've learned a lot along the way, and I hope this project helps others who want to simplify their workflow.

+## Features
+- **Automated Updates:** The script checks for and installs the latest version of LibreWolf on a schedule you define.
+- **System Notifications:** You get a notification when the update starts and finishes.
+- **Clean and Simple:** It uses native macOS tools, so there are no extra dependencies outside of Homebrew.

+## Installation
+As an "old dog" learning new tricks in Linux, I found myself getting tired of the repetitive task of manually updating LibreWolf.
+This project is a result of my experimentation with macOS's `launchd` and shell scripting to create a seamless, automated updater.
+I've learned a lot along the way, and I hope this project helps others who want to simplify their workflow.

 # Automating LibreWolf Updates on macOS

 This guide walks you through setting up an automatic, hands-off updater for LibreWolf on macOS using two native system tools: launchd and terminal-notifier.